SuperTapood/Cudheart/README.md

 - [ ] test the complex type compatibility with the rest of the functions
 - [ ] make most of the functions applicable to the classes themselves (i.e. a.add(b) instead of add(a,b))
-- [ ] make matrix ops not dependent on vector ops p.s.: future me, please do remember to do all of the computations on flat vectors, and convert them "outside" of the math ty xoxo
+- [ ] make matrix ops not dependent on vector ops
+- [ ] add more overloads to histogram2d

+p.s.: future me, please do remember to do all of the computations on flat vectors, and convert them "outside" of the math ty xoxo